lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 .. image:: kcalcnummode.png

 If you type a number into in your numerical base you will see the underneath the buttons will show what that number is in that numerical base.
+To be able to change each the bits use for each operation select :menuselection:`Settings --> Show bit edit`.
+Then to see which bits are shown will be below what you enter into the calculator and above the numerical bases.
+Each number you enter will in binary have a black square if it has a 1 in binary representation for that digit and a white square if it is zero.
+To flip a bit simply left click on it.

 Statistic Mode
 ----------------